-Rottneros continuously updates its risk analysis with respect to assessing the risks that may result in errors in the financial reporting.
+Rottneros continuously updates its risk analysis with respect to assessing the risk of errors occurring in financial reporting.
 This is done mainly through contacts between Group management and the subsidiaries' management teams.
 At risk reviews, Rottneros identifies areas where there is an increased risk of errors occurring.